nicholaskajoh/alphacoder.xyz/content/_index.md

 ![](/images/hero.jpg)

 __Alpha Coder__ is an educational content platform for software professionals interested in honing their skills and building a solid career in tech.
-We distribute top-notch content through the following channels:
+We provide top-notch content through the following channels:

 - [Alpha Coder Blog](/blog/): A programming blog comprising 40+ high-quality articles (tutorials and expositions) targeted at the zealous engineer who loves to tinker and figure things out.
 - [Alpha Coder Courses](https://courses.alphacoder.xyz): An online learning platform offering hands-on video courses on software engineering skills sought after in the industry.